The MacKeeper is a MacOS cleaner and security app that helps optimize and clear outdated files from computers.

 and confirm to delete all website data.

-- Click on the button to close the manage website data window.
+- Click the button to close the manage website data window.

 That’s it.
 All traces of the MacKeeper have been removed from the Safari browser.
-While the above process would sign you out of all the sites, that is just a small price to pay in return for the rewards that it has to offer.
+While the above process would sign you out of all the sites, that is just a small price to pay in return for its rewards.

 So with this, we conclude the guide on how you could remove the MacKeeper from Safari.

-No matter how decent a product or service is, if it leads to a disruption in the standard workflow by constantly bugging users with unnecessary pop-ups, then the best bet is to remove them from your PC for good.
+No matter how decent a product or service is, if it disrupts the standard workflow by constantly bugging users with unnecessary pop-ups, then the best bet is to remove them from your PC for good.

-And the fact that the antivirus in focus doesn’t have a good track record either, and there’s every reason why you should uninstall MacKeeper from your Mac.
+And the antivirus in focus doesn’t have a good track record either, and there’s every reason you should uninstall MacKeeper from your Mac.

-However, the usual uninstallation route is half the job done; you will also have to remove the bits and pieces of files in the browser’s stored data.
+However, the usual uninstallation route is half the job done; you must also remove the bits and pieces of files in the browser’s stored data.
 In this regard, our instructions mentioned above shall come in handy.